quii/learn-go-with-tests/databases.md

 _Databases_ are storage mediums that can provide these properties, and much much more.

 Also note that, in general, there are two large branches of database types, [SQL](https://en.wikipedia.org/wiki/SQL) and [NOSQL](https://en.wikipedia.org/wiki/NoSQL).
-In this chapter we will be focusing on SQL databases, using the [database/sql](https://golang.org/pkg/database/sql) package and the `postgres` driver [pq](_ "github.com/lib/pq").
+In this chapter we will be focusing on SQL databases, using the [database/sql](https://golang.org/pkg/database/sql) package and the `postgres` driver [pq](_ 'github.com/lib/pq').

 There is a fair bit of CLI usage in this chapter (mainly setting up the database).
-For the sake of simplicity we will assume that you are running a system `ubuntu` on your machine, with `bash` installed.
+For the sake of simplicity we will assume that you are running `ubuntu` on your machine, with `bash` installed.
 In the near future, look into the appendix for installation on other systems.

 ## A note on RDBMS choice